Robert-Ricci/roostify-tax/README.md

 * As for even larger scaling I would want to create a program that can import data from another source.
 * It would be from another application where the information has been compiled already.
 * it would use a database that could hold names, incomes, and tax liability.

+# Challange
+# Write a program that calculates income tax based on the following rules:
+# - The portion of the income that is less than $10k is untaxed
+# - The portion of the income that is less than $20k is taxed at 10%
+# - The portion of the income that is less than $50k is taxed at 20%
+# - Any portion of the income that is above $50k is taxed at 30%

+# 1. Assume this application will be used by a 3rd party tax consultant who will have to run this for 100 clients.
+# Write a program that is scalable.
+# The program should take the $ income and return the tax amount.
+# 2. Imagine there are actually 50+ brackets that change every year, and we need to compute 1 Billion income tax projections every year.
+# Describe in a few bullet points how you’d build a solution that scales.